stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 the mempool which is unmineable simply because the balance was ultimately too low.
 Eliminating this class of errors with this alternative processing procedure is deemed to itself be beneficial to the user experience above and beyond what the original benefits offerred.
+Furthermore, both the newly-added `to-consensus-buff` and `from-consensus-buff` Clarity functions and the existence of sposnored transactions already enable users to send signed Clarity data to the Stacks blockchain without possessing any STX of their own.

 ### Changed: Analysis Errors are Runtime Errors